MicrosoftDocs/dataexplorer-docs/data-explorer/flow.md

 > [!NOTE]
 > If your query starts with a dot, it's a [control command](kusto/management/index.md).
 Use [Run async control command](#run-async-control-command).

 Use this action to query the specified cluster.
-The actions that are added after the action iterate over each line of the results of the query.
+The actions that are added afterwards iterate over each line of the results of the query.

 If the query takes more than 8 minutes to run, it will fail with a "RequestTimeout" exception.
 To prevent this issue, optimize your query or divide it into smaller parts.
 For more information, see [Query best practices](kusto/query/best-practices.md).